hashicorp/terraform-provider-aws/website/docs/r/kinesis_analytics_application.html.markdown

 ### Inputs

 Configure an Input for the Kinesis Analytics Application.
+You can only have 1 Input configured.

 The `inputs` block supports the following: